-MASSACHUSETTS STEM EDUCATION PIPELINE 12 BUILD A STRONG WORKFORCE PIPELINE Workforce Competitiveness Trust Fund (WCTF) Program The WCTF invests in demand-driven programs designed by industry sector partnerships, including STEM fields that train and place unemployed and underemployed workers.
-The WCTF model enables community organizations to build and sustain effective partnerships with employer partners and the public workforce system while striving to incorporate more equitable and innovative practices that lead to increased economic mobility and workforce pipeline in the Commonwealth.
-Through the end of FY22, over 3,100 unemployed and underemployed adults have enrolled in career pathways programs in priority occupations and industries.
+BUILD A STRONG WORKFORCE PIPELINE

+Workforce Competitiveness Trust Fund (WCTF) Program

+The WCTF invests in demand-driven programs designed by industry sector partnerships, including STEM fields that train and place unemployed and underemployed workers.
+The WCTF model enables community organizations to build and sustain effective partnerships with employer partners and the public workforce system while striving to incorporate more equitable and innovative practices that lead to increased economic mobility and workforce pipeline for more people in the Commonwealth.

+Through the end of FY22, over 3,100 unemployed and underemployed adults have enrolled in career pathways programs in priority occupations and industries in the workforce region.
 The regional partnerships include training providers, MassHire Workforce Boards and Career Centers, community-based organizations, and local employers.
-In addition to the 3,100 enrolled to date, active partnerships have plans to enroll an additional 1,700 by 2024.
+In addition to the 3,100 enrolled to date, active partnerships have plans to enroll an additional 1,700 over the next year or two.